restatedev/e2e/README.md

 ```

 This will build the Typescript SDK, pack it with `npm pack`, and copy it over to the node-services directory and install it.

+You can include `gradle :services:node-services:installLocalTypescriptSdk` in the build process by setting `TYPESCRIPT_SDK_LOCAL_BUILD=true`.

 ### How to test Restate runtime changes